AntonV0/python-bootcamp/README.md

 ## Notes
 - The virtual environment (`.venv`) is excluded from version control using `.gitignore`
-- VS Code project-specific settings are included to ensure consistent linting and formatting behaviour
+- Project-specific VS Code settings are included to ensure consistent linting and formatting behaviour

 ---

-This project demonstrates basic Python tooling, environment setup, and development workflows commonly used in professional software development.
+This project demonstrates foundational Python concepts, object behaviour, and development workflows commonly used in professional software development.